SAP IQ vs Snowflake comparison

 Its platform is made up of three components:

-1. Cloud services: As part of its cloud services, Snowflake uses ANSI SQL, which empowers users to optimize their data and manage their infrastructure, while Snowflake handles the security and encryption of stored data.
+1. Cloud services - Snowflake uses ANSI SQL to empower users to optimize their data and manage their infrastructure, while Snowflake handles the security and encryption of stored data.

-1. Query processing: With Snowflake, workload concurrency is never a problem because its compute layer is made up of virtual cloud data warehouses that let you analyze data through requests.
-Each of the warehouses do not compete for computing resources nor do they affect the performance of each other.
+2. Query processing - Snowflake's compute layer is made up of virtual cloud data warehouses that let you analyze data through requests.
+Each of the warehouses does not compete for computing resources, nor do they affect the performance of each other.

-1. Database storage: Snowflake manages all parts of the data storage process automatically, including file size, compression, organization, structure, and metadata, as well as statistics.
+3. Database storage - Snowflake automatically manages all parts of the data storage process, including file size, compression, organization, structure, metadata, and statistics.

-• Scalability: Snowflake architecture provides nearly unlimited scalability and high speed because it uses a single elastic performance engine.
-The solution also supports an unlimited amount of concurrent users and workloads, from interactive to batch.
+• Snowflake architecture provides nearly unlimited scalability and high speed because it uses a single elastic performance engine.
+The solution also supports unlimited concurrent users and workloads, from interactive to batch.

-• Seamless cross-cloud and cross-region connections: With seamless cross-cloud and cross-region connections, Snowflake eliminates ETL and data silos.
+• With seamless cross-cloud and cross-region connections, Snowflake eliminates ETL and data silos.
 Anyone who needs access to shared secure data can get a single copy via the data cloud.
 In addition, Snowflake makes remote collaboration and decision-making fast and easy via a single shared data source.

-• Third-party data integrations: Snowflake’s Data Marketplace offers third-party data which allows you to connect with Snowflake customers to extend workflows with data services and third-party applications.
+• Snowflake’s Data Marketplace offers third-party data, which allows you to connect with Snowflake customers to extend workflows with data services and third-party applications.

 A director of business operations at a logistics company mentions, "It requires no maintenance on our part.
 They handle all that.
 The speed is phenomenal.
 The pricing isn't really anything more than what you would be paying for a SQL server license or another tool to execute the same thing.
 We have zero maintenance on our side to do anything and the speed at which it performs queries and loads the data is amazing.
 It handles unstructured data extremely well, too.
 So, if the data is in a JSON array or an XML, it handles that super well."